gaulinmp/mgaulin.com/content/pages/vita.rst

 Work in process
 --------------------------------------------------------------------------------

-* Contracting on Performance: Creditors vs. Shareholders with Brian Akins, Jonathan Bitting, and David De Angelis, 2016
+* Contracting on Performance and Risk-Taking: Creditors vs. Shareholders with Brian Akins, Jonathan Bitting, and David De Angelis, 2016